Pattareeya34/Pattareeya34/README.md

 - 👋 Hi, I’m @Pattareeya34
-- 👀 I’m interested in LLAMA
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning LLM
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on fine-tuning
 - 📫 How to reach me DM
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I have a cat

 <!---
 Pattareeya34/Pattareeya34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.